Feb 13 Board of Directors Meeting, Conf. Call

 May 27 Safety/HR Meeting, Online

-Feb.
-11 Executive Committee Meeting, New Orleans, LA
+Sep.
+11 Executive Committee Meeting, Asheville, NC

 Nov.
-14 Specifications Comm.
-Meeting, Atlanta, GA
+16 Specifications Committee, Atlanta, GA

 SFSA has a number of committees which concentrate on particular areas of the steel casting industry - any SFSA member may participate or contribute.